Taosenai/tmr/release/@tmr/README.txt

 Tutorials are included -- check the 'Scenarios' menu to learn the new features of TMR.

+You may use any combination of modules that you'd like, except for modules beginning with 'tmr_u'.
+These 'unified' modules tie everything together and depend on other modules to do things like set loadouts and crate contents.

 DEVELOPMENT
 -------------------------------
 Please visit the GitHub page if you'd like to contribute to this open-source project.